Protecting the Natural Beauty of Wintergreen

 From its start in 1975, Wintergreen has been recognized as working to create a unique community that works with the natural and unspoiled environment of Virginia's Blue Ridge Mountains and Rockfish Valley.

 It's more that just talk.
 Wintergreen's dedication to conservation and preservation can be seen its enforcement of the covenants and restrictions as well as its community policies.
-The community's long and hard-fought battle in 2017 and 2018 against installing part of the Atlantic Coast Pipeline at its mountain community entryway is another example.

 In order to protect the health and natural beauty of Wintergreen's vegetation, topography, waterways and other natural features, anyone seeking to remove, reduce, cut, excavate, or make other major changes within any part of Wintergreen is required to first submit detailed plans for a formal review and approval.